wyattS-95/WyattShabe/README.md

 There are much more projects that can be found in this repository so feel free to explore.

 ## Why Hire Me?
 Passion for Problem-Solving: I'm passionate about tackling complex problems and finding innovative solutions through code.
-/nStrong Technical Skills: Proficient in various programming languages, frameworks, and tools, as evidenced by the diverse range of projects in this repository.
+Strong Technical Skills: Proficient in various programming languages, frameworks, and tools, as evidenced by the diverse range of projects in this repository.
 Team Player: I thrive in collaborative environments and enjoy working with others to achieve common goals.
 Continuous Learner: Committed to staying updated with the latest technologies and industry trends, always seeking opportunities for growth and improvement.

 ## Get in Touch